Charity is one of the cornerstones of Freemasonry

-In this section of the website you will find the latest news and information including all the forms, documents and presentations relating to the Province of West Lancashire MCF 2021 Festival.
+In this section of the website you will find the latest news and information relating to the Province of West Lancashire MCF 2021 Festival.

-Approximately every 11 years each of the 47 Provinces in UGLE holds a festival, and a charitable dinner and celebration, at the culmination of the festival appeal period held for the benefit of one of the four central Masonic Charities which have been combined to form the Masonic Charitable Foundation.
-The Province of West Lancashire was the first Province to be asked to hold a festival in support this new charity.
+Approximately every 10 years each of the 47 Provinces in UGLE holds a Festival, and a charitable dinner and celebration, at the culmination of the festival appeal period held for the benefit of the Masonic Charitable Foundation.

-During the period of a festival it is anticipated that all brethren and companions will do their very best to support the Provincial Grand Master’s appeal in support of the appropriate Masonic Charity.
+During the period of a Festival it is anticipated that all brethren and companions will do their very best to support the Provincial Grand Master’s appeal in support of the Masonic Charitable Foundation.

-Each Province allocates several years to a festival, so that the members of Lodges and Chapters may accrue a significant amount, to support the charity in festival and qualify for a Stewardship or other honorific.
-Our current West Lancashire MCF 2021 Festival is for four years and is for the Masonic Charitable Foundation.How is our MCF 2021 Festival Appeal organised?
+Each Province allocates several years to a festival, so that the members of lodges and chapters may accrue a significant amount, to support the charity in Festival and qualify for a Stewardship or other honorific.
+Our current West Lancashire MCF 2021 Festival is for four years and will end in May 2021.

-The Appeal is organised at Provincial level.
-The Festival President is the Provincial Grand Master, Tony Harrison and its Vice President is Assistant Provincial Grand Master, David Winder.
+The appeal is organised at Provincial level.
+The Festival President is the Provincial Grand Master, Tony Harrison and its Vice President is Past Assistant Provincial Grand Master, David Winder.

 A festival committee is overseeing the Festival Appeal.
 It’s chairman is Philip Preston the Provincial Grand Charity Steward.
 Philip heads up a team assisted by Geoff Saul who is the secretary together with John Wrennall the assistant secretary, Chris Butterfield represents the Royal Arch, Peter Lockett represents group chairmen, Mark Holloway is the communications officer and David Randerson is responsible for print.
 They liaise between the MCF and the group chairmen, charity stewards and festival representatives.

-As an individual you can donate to the MCF 2021 Festival, the easiest and simplest way is on a regular basis, preferably monthly by direct debit using the Form downloadable here.
-Alternatively you could send the MCF a single donation using the Single Donation Form again downloadable here.
+As an individual you can donate to the MCF 2021 Festival, the easiest and simplest way is on a regular basis, preferably monthly by direct debit using the form on the Festival Toolbox page here.
+Alternatively you could send the MCF a single donation using the Single Donation Form again downloadable on the Festival Toolbox page .

 Help the Province raise as much money as possible and support any fund raising initiatives by your lodge, chapter, group or Province.
 As you have taken the time to look at this website, tell others what you know and encourage them to consider the MCF when donating to charity.